5zyyy/launchlink-showcase/README.md

 ⚠️ **This project is not currently being maintained and is not kept up-to-date.**

-This repository is for showcase purposes only.
+This project was originally developed for a client.
+This repository is now for showcase purposes only.
 The codebase may contain outdated dependencies, security vulnerabilities, or deprecated patterns.
 Use at your own discretion.

 **Note**: The waitlist functionality will not work in the live demo site as the MongoDB database connection is not available.
 The waitlist form is displayed for visual purposes only.